QuickBooks Business Checking Review

 QuickBooks Business Checking Requirements

-To open a business checking account with QuickBooks, applicants must first create a QuickBooks Online account.
-Applicants are also required to open a QuickBooks Payments account alongside their QuickBooks Business Checking account.
-The process for opening an account is
+To open a business checking account with QuickBooks, you must first create a QuickBooks Online account.
+Additionally, you’ll be required to open a QuickBooks Payments account alongside a QuickBooks Business Checking account.
+Follow the instructions below to open your QuickBooks Checking account:

 - Step 1: Open QuickBooks Online.